slochower/smirnoff-host-guest-manuscript/manuscript.md

 |  H61 | C6 | O6 | HO6 | 3 | 0 | 0.17 | 0.11 |
 |  H62 | C6 | O6 | HO6 | 3 | 0 | 0.17 | 0.11 |

-Table: Dihedral barrier height differences between SMIRNOFF99Frosst and GAFF v2.1 for cases where the phase and periodicity of the energy term match but the barrier height does not. {#tbl:S99-vs-GAFF-v2.1}
+Table: Dihedral barrier height differences between SMIRNOFF99Frosst and GAFF v2.1 for cases where the phase and periodicity of the energy term match but the barrier height does not.
+Atom names refer to Figure @fig:atom-names. {#tbl:S99-vs-GAFF-v2.1}

 |   |  |  |  |  |  |  |  |  |  |  | SMIRNOFF99Frosst | GAFF v2.1 |